davidekuo/davidekuo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a Medical Retina Fellow at Duke.
-Previously, I studied Bioengineering at UCLA, completed medical school and Ophthalmology residency at UCSD followed by an NLM postdoctoral fellowship in Biomedical Informatics at Stanford.
+I am currently a Medical Retina Fellow at Duke.
+Previously, I studied Bioengineering at UCLA and completed medical school and Ophthalmology residency at UCSD followed by an NLM postdoctoral fellowship in Biomedical Informatics (now Biomedical Data Science) at Stanford.
 I also worked in Genentech's Ophthalmology Product Development group on clinical trials for faricimab (Vabysmo) and the development of novel algorithms for studying clinical response to ocular therapies.

 I am broadly interested in machine learning for healthcare with a particular interest in meta-learning, multimodal learning, and explainability.
 In my spare time, I enjoy the outdoors (e.g. hiking, camping, landscape photography) and trying different cuisines.